 FRANK151 is looking for interns to work in our Los Angeles office over the summer.
-Join us as we try to take on the world (or at least South La Brea) with rapper interviews, first person reporting on national political issues, dank weed memes, profiles of Instagram goofballs, and the work of emerging visual artists.
+Join us as we try to take on the world (or at least Fairfax Avenue) with rapper interviews, first-person reporting on current issues, dank weed memes, profiles of Instagram public figures, and the work of emerging visual artists.
 We won’t make you get coffee for us or pick up our pets from doggy daycare.
 We will let you pitch and hopefully write your own articles.
 Though you are going to have to transcribe some interviews, too.
 If that sounds like a fair deal, read our requirements and expectations below.

 - Pitching and writing stories for our website, We are specifically focused on news stories tied to contemporary culture.
 Applicants should be familiar with our website, voice, and the type of stories we publish.

 - Editorial research.
 Tasks may include finding contact information for sources, covering events, brainstorming interview questions, transcribing interviews, and more.

 - Original reporting.
 We expect you to speak to sources for each story you write, as opposed to aggregating the reporting of others or writing blog posts.